ahopkins/sanic-session/README.md

 * Redis
 * Memcache
-* In-Memory (suitable for testing and development environments)
+* In-Memory (suitable for testing and development environments, and is the default backend)

 ## Installation